ddialliance/sdtl/SDTH/doc/content/model-specification.markdown

 sdth:hasDataInstance is used when a complex DataInstance includes one or more other DataInstances.
 For example, an array may consist of multiple vectors.
 Each vector is a part of the array.  sdth:hasVariableInstance is a subclass of sdth:hasDataInstance used to describe the VariableInstances in a DataFrameInstance or FileInstance.

+When a new DataInstance is minted, all known DataInstances included in it **MUST** be enumerated with sdth:hasDataInstance.

 **has domain**

 - sdth:DataInstance